elacin/todomvc/examples/scalajs-react/readme.md

 #Development

-The sbt scala.js-plugin supports two compilation modes, which matter when developing with Scala.js.
+The scala.js plugin for sbt supports two compilation modes:

 * `fullOptJS` is a full program optimization, which is annoyingly slow when developing
 * `fastOptJS` is fast, but produces large generated javascript files, and hance better suited